Iantha, Missouri

+Unincorporated community in Missouri, U.S.

-Iantha is an unincorporated community and census designated place in Barton County, Missouri.
+Iantha (/aɪˈænθə/ eye-AN-thə) is an unincorporated community and census designated place in Barton County, Missouri.
 It is located six miles west of Lamar.

 History

 Iantha was founded in 1881.
 The community most likely was named after an early settler.
 A post office called Iantha was established in 1881, and remained in operation until 1885.

+Demographics

+Iantha first appeared as a census designated place in the 2020 U.S. census.